emilsto/HSL-CityBike-App/README.md

 ]
 ```

-- GET /api/v1/stations/1/statistics
+- GET /api/v1/stations/4/statistics?startTime=2021-05-01&endTime=2021-06-30

 Returns statistics for a single station.
 Does not include ID of the station, because it's already in the URL and the usage of the endpoint is to get statistics for a specific station.
+Query also takes two parameters, startTime and endTime, which specify the time period for which the statistics are calculated.
+The times are formatted as YYYY-MM-DD.

 Here is an example JSON response:

 ```
 {
-   "AvgDistanceDeparturesM":3356.9917869155734,
+  "AvgDistanceDeparturesM": 2253.987524731183,
-   "AvgDistanceReturnsM":2989.0224678642057,
+  "AvgDistanceReturnsM": 2249.5903598525906,
-   "DeparturesCount":11892,
+  "DeparturesCount": 4650,
-   "ReturnsCount":12136,
+  "ReturnsCount": 4613,
-   "TopFiveDepartures":null,
+  "TopFiveDepartures": null,
-   "TopFiveReturns":null
+  "TopFiveReturns": null
 }
 ```